Sun and sunburn

 Some experts think that the increased use of sunscreen lotions and creams may give a false sense of security.
 This may encourage people to go into the sun more and, as a result, cause an increase in your risk of developing skin cancers.
 It has to be emphasised that sunscreen only partially protects your skin.
 Using sunscreen does not mean that you can sunbathe for long periods without harm.
 If you tan then you have done some damage to your skin.

-Reflected light can damage too.
+Reflected light causes sun damage.
 On sunny days, even if you are in the shade, sun can reflect on to your skin.
-Sand, water, concrete and snow are good reflectors of sunlight.
+Sand, water, concrete, snow and ice can all reflect light and cause sun damage.

 Wet clothes let through more UV light than dry clothes.
 Take spare clothes with you if you expect to get wet.